SKolodynski/LifeWithEC/README.md

   $ ln -s ../DemoSystem/bin/yak/  bin/yak
   $ ln -s <path to the LifeWithEC distribution> bin/life
-  $ ln -s <path to the LifeWithEC distribution>/etc/ etc Note the last command has to be done from the same directory where the bin directory was created above.
+  $ ln -s <path to the LifeWithEC distribution>/etc/ etc
 ```
+  The last command has to be done from the same directory where the bin directory was created above.

 3. Source the environment